riazXrazor/node-tailwindo/README.md

 ## Using the package

-You can install the package via composer locally in your project folder:
+You can install the package via npm locally in your project folder:

 ```bash
 $ npm i tailwindo